OfficeDev/office-js-docs-pr/docs/develop/yeoman-generator-overview.md

 - **Office Add-in Task Pane project**
 - **Office Add-in Task Pane project using Angular framework**
 - **Office Add-in Task Pane project using React framework**
-- **Office Add-in project supporting single sign-on**
+- **Office Add-in Task Pane project supporting single sign-on**
 - **Office Add-in project containing the manifest only**
 - **Excel Custom Functions Add-in project**

 ![Screenshot showing the prompt for project type, and the possible answers, in the Yeoman generator.](../images/yo-office-project-type-prompt.png)

 > [!NOTE]
-> The option **Office Add-in project supporting single sign-on** produces a project that can be used to see how single sign-on works in an add-in.
-The project cannot be used as the basis of a production add-in.
-To get an SSO-enabled project that can be basis of a production add-in, see the "Complete" version of [one of the SSO samples in our samples repo](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/auth).
+> The **Office Add-in Task Pane project supporting single sign-on** option produces a project that can be used to see how single sign-on (SSO) works in an add-in.
+The project can't be used as the basis of a production add-in.
+To get an SSO-enabled project that can be a basis of a production add-in, see the "Complete" version of [one of the SSO samples in our samples repo](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/auth).
 >
-> The option **Office Add-in project containing the manifest only** produces a project that contains a basic add-in manifest and minimal scaffolding.
+> The **Office Add-in project containing the manifest only** option produces a project that contains a basic add-in manifest and minimal scaffolding.
 For more information about the option, see [Manifest-only option](#manifest-only-option).

-The next question asks you to choose between TypeScript and JavaScript.
-(This question is skipped if you take the manifest-only option for the preceding question.)
+The next question asks you to choose between **TypeScript** and **JavaScript**.
+(This question is skipped if you chose the manifest-only option in the preceding question.)

 ![Screenshot showing that the user chose "Office Add-in Task Pane project" to the preceding question and shows the prompt for language, and the possible answers, TypeScript and JavaScript, in the Yeoman generator.](../images/yo-office-language-prompt.png)